 Choose your words wisely with non-judgmental and non-violent language.
 Steer clear of insults, labels, and name-calling since it is not productive and causes others to become more defensive and/or shut down.

 Speak with respect and integrity for it allows greater growth than choosing words with fear, anger, and uncertainty.
 If you would want to bring up a problem with your partner that’s been on your mind, be specific and clear about your objectives and goals.
 Use plain words.
-Stick to the present and DON’T DRUDGE UP THE PAST.
+Stick to the present.

 Remember, conflicts are simply a way for people to express their individual needs and create boundaries.
 We can all become emotional.
 Tempers may flare, but it is key we not make relationship-ending threats or unrealistic/irrational ultimatums when we don’t mean them.
 If things are feeling dicey and have taken an unhealthy turn, consider saying, ‘We need time to cool off.
 Let’s talk about this later’”.
 Working through problems productively helps both parties feel more secure and committed to the relationship.